The 16 Types of Business Meetings (and Why They Matter)

 In practice, we found that while boards have rules that they must follow by law, and they do, this didn’t necessarily mean that the majority of the meeting followed any very strict structure.
 Many board meetings actually include lots of free-form conversation, which is then briefly formalized to address the legal requirements.

-By contrast, we would have considered an Agile team’s daily stand-up meeting as an informal meeting.
+By contrast, we would have considered an Agile team’s daily stand-up meeting to be an informal meeting.
 Heck, we run those and I don’t always wear shoes.
 But despite this casual, social informality, the daily stand-up runs according to a very clear set of rules.
 Every update includes just three things, each one is no longer than 2 minutes, and we never ever ever problem solve during the meeting.

 It turns out that formal and informal told us more about a participant’s perception of social anxiety in a meeting than it did about the type or format of a meeting.
 I experience stand-ups and interviews as informal, largely because I’m in charge and am confident of my role in these meetings.
 I doubt everyone I interview considers it an informal chat, though, and I imagine our stand-up may feel pretty uptight to someone who wasn’t used to it.